asetti2002/NBAPointTotals/README.md

 vector machines, deep neural networks, and random forest regression for static features, and further extend our analysis with a Long Short-Term Memory (LSTM) network to capture sequential trends in game performance.
 Through feature engineering the goal is to uncover underlying patterns that drive outcomes.
-Our results offer insights into the comparative strength of the models and contribute to a growing body of research into sports analytics and betting.
+The results offer insights into the comparative strength of the models and contribute to a growing body of research into sports analytics and betting.